 I’m going to highlight two virtual tours that absolutely blew me away:

-What makes Dorin’s work so impressive is the speed in which he can capture and process his panoramas (a matter of minutes) which is especially remarkable when he shoots them in stereoscopic 3D.
+What makes Dorin’s work so impressive is the speed at which he can capture and process his panoramas (a matter of minutes) which is especially remarkable when he shoots them in stereoscopic 3D.

-I would go as far to say that Dorin is most prolific and proficient stereo tour maker in the world!
+I would go as far as to say that Dorin is the most prolific and proficient stereo tour maker in the world!

 You can sample his wares by clicking the image below…

-Though Dorin’s method is exceptional, the guys over at airpano.com definitely win on subject matter.
-AirPano is a group of 8 Moscow photographers who capture some of the world’s most beautiful vistas, usually from a helicopter, and turn them into stunning interactive panoramas.
+Though Dorin’s method is exceptional, the guys over at airpano.com definitely win on the subject matter.
+AirPano is a group of 8 Moscow photographers who capture some of the world’s most beautiful vistas, usually from a helicopter and turn them into stunning interactive panoramas.